-The League of Women Voters began right after women earned the Right to Vote.
+The League of Women Voters was founded right after women earned the right to vote.

 Carrie Chapman Catt described the purpose of the new organization: